Horluck Brewing Co. letterhead - image

 Sick's Century Brewery (1939-1957)

 After Prohibition the Sick family of Canada was intent on entering the U.S. market.
-They began in 1933 by acquiring control of breweries in both Great Falls and Missoula, Montana.
-Next they established the Goetz Brewery in Spokane, later moving the business to the old Galland-Burke Brewery, but they were drawn to Seattle were more lucrative opportunities awaited.
+They began in early 1933 by acquiring control of breweries in both Great Falls and Missoula, Montana.
+Next they established the Goetz Brewery in Spokane, later moving the business to the old Galland-Burke Brewery, but they were drawn to Seattle where more lucrative opportunities awaited.

-The Pilsener Brewing Co. had closed in late '34, which left the Horluck Brewing Company as the only other operating brewery in Seattle - and on May 1st, 1939, through a deal brokered by Lester R. McCash, that too was under the Sick's control.
+The Pilsener Brewing Co. had closed in late 1934, which left the Horluck Brewing Company as the only other operating brewery in Seattle - and on May 1st, 1939, through a deal brokered by Lester R. McCash, that too was under the Sick's control.
 McCash joined the Sicks' team after a disappointing tenure with the Hemrich Brewing Co., which was about to go under.

 Sick's Century Brewery c.1939 - photo